 What is SEER and HSPF?

-SEER is an efficiency rating for ACs, and the bigger the number, the more efficient it is.
-The difference between 23.5 and 26 is not great however, and the efficiency differs depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is unique to heat pumps.
+SEER is an efficiency rating for ACs, and the higher the number, the more efficient it is.
+The difference between 23.5 and 26 is not astounding however, and the efficiency differs depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the equipment is at heating.
-You can tell from these examples when comparing efficiency ratings, air conditioners are about equal, if not superior depending on the system you choose.
-The largest difference between the two is that heat pumps can also heat your home while an AC can't.
+You can tell from these examples when comparing efficiency ratings, air conditioners are almost equal, if not a little better depending on the system you choose.
+The largest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC can't.

 Does climate matter for heat pumps?